Project-Haystack/xeto/src/xeto/doc.xeto/Choices.md

 Choices leverage spec inheritance to build out a taxonomy of the choices.
 The root of the taxonomy extends `sys::Choice`.
 Choice specs can define only marker type slots.
-For example to build a exclusive set of marker to model color:
+For example to build a exclusive set of markers to model color:

 ```xeto
 Color: Choice